simon-hv/portfolio-v2/src/content/blog/monads-explained.md

 If we make a parallel with the `Option` monad, `Right` is typically used for success cases (like `Some`) and `Left` for failure cases (like `None`), but both `Left` and `Right` can contain values.

 It is convenient to use the `Either` monad when you want to return an error message.
 If an exception is thrown, you can return an `Either.left(error)`.
-The `flatMap` doesn't go further in the chain if the previous operation returned a `Left`.
+When using `flatMap`, if any operation in the chain returns a `Left`, the subsequent operations are skipped and the error value is preserved.

 Let's see how we can rewrite the previous example using the `Either` monad.
 First, we have to modify our `getIncidents` and `getWorkspaceFromTeam` functions to return an `Either<Error, T>`.